hellmanhellman/random-walk-simulator/README.md

 <img width="1729" alt="Screenshot 2021-07-22 at 23 03 16" src="https://user-images.githubusercontent.com/9209644/126709209-8ccef1e3-e061-4986-8682-172c97a97cae.png">

 Notice how skewed it is.
 The two friends flipped coins; each had the same chance of winning as the other.
 We could expect that there would be some flipping back and forth in the beginning (or the end, as it turns out, by way of symmetry), and there was.
 But it stopped in the very first beat of the process.
 The rest of the score was 99% in person A's favor.
 So think about which systems we can expect to fall for this unintuitive probabilistic compounding.
 If you want some good reading, I suggest [Replication Crisis](https://en.wikipedia.org/wiki/Replication_crisis).
-Then read a book about statistics and learn some real power (Statistically speaking.)
-And then read a book